RESILIENT PEOPLE PODCAST

 We spoke about some big changes that have recently happened in her life.
 Namely, selling her family home and starting her own law firm.
 As two midlife women, we talked about: - embracing big life changes and the benefits of changing everything at once - the freedom of letting go - including children in our decisions - how to find a good divorce lawyer - building a solid support system - our mutual appreciation for the TLC show 90 Day Fiancé - and calling this "The Year Of (insert your name here)" as a form of self care.

-Changing careers in midlife with Audrey Guth of Nanny Angel Network
+Changing careers in midlife: Audrey Guth of Nanny Angel Network

 SEPTEMBER 22, 2022 I 33:00 I S3:E40

 When Audrey Guth was 50 years old, she was diagnosed with cancer.
-This inspired her to shortly after create a new non-for-profit organization called Nanny Angel Network.
+This inspired her to shortly thereafter create a new non-for-profit organization called Nanny Angel Network.

 As the operator of a personnel agency which specialized in home care and nanny services, she felt uniquely positioned to help mothers undergoing the heavy demands of cancer treatments.
 By having this purpose, she also believed that it helped her get better.